 'With phase one, we are trying to get them all in for at least some time in the classroom,' said Mr Ashton 'Remote learning works so much more effectively after the initial relationships have been built.'

 Social distancing rules have clearly impacted on the way that courses can be delivered, as well as the number of students who can be together at any one time.
 This has led to the college introducing parallel teaching, where a lesson taking place in the classroom is broadcast simultaneously online for students who are not able to be in the room.

 Alongside staggered starting times, reduced group sizes, regular wellbeing briefings and practical social distancing measures such as one-way systems, this has allowed South Shields to provide students with a college experience which resembles the pre-Covid world as closely as possible.
 The college also welcomed the government U-turn allowing for the use of face coverings in areas where social distancing is not possible to safeguard staff and students.

 However, with so much uncertainty remaining over the prospect of new local or even national lockdown measures being introduced, Mr Ashton stressed the requirement to be as flexible as possible for each student.

-Warsash Maritime Training Centre, Solent University
+Warsash Maritime School, Solent University